ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 I recently had a need for a kitchen scale with some sort of data logging feature.
 Ideally the scale would have WiFi and push every measurement to a REST API, but I would have settled for the ability to export a .csv file with timestamps of my measurements

 I couldn’t find the exact thing I was looking for, so I purchased an [Etekcity Luminary Kitchen Scale](https://etekcity.com/collections/kitchen-scales/products/eks-l221-sus-luminary-kitchen-scale).
-The Luminary has some pretty nice features including a 300 mAh battery charged via a USB-C port, [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy)connectivity, and the [VeSync app](https://www.vesync.com/app) for iOS and Android
+The Luminary has some pretty nice features including a 300 mAh battery charged via a USB-C port, [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) connectivity, and the [VeSync app](https://www.vesync.com/app) for iOS and Android

 I unboxed the scale and downloaded the app, but I didn’t find a way to export the timestamped .csv file full of scale measurements that I was hoping for

-The BLE communication between the scale and the app should be pretty simple, maybe I can reverse engineer it and liberate its data!
+The BLE communication between the scale and the app should be pretty simple.
+Maybe I can reverse engineer it and liberate its data!

 ## LightBlue

-[LightBlue](https://punchthrough.com/lightblue-features/) by a company called Punch through bills itself as “The Go-To BLE Development Tool”, and I think that’s a fair assessment
+[LightBlue](https://punchthrough.com/lightblue-features/) by a company called Punch through bills itself as “The Go-To BLE Development Tool” and I think that’s a fair assessment

-I’m going to use the macOS version of LightBlue for this walk through, but it is also available for iOS and Android
+I’m going to use the macOS version of LightBlue for this walk through but it is also available for iOS and Android

 When you open LightBlue you’ll probably be prompted to give the app access to Bluetooth on your device, then you’ll see the scan screen where you can see all the BLE devices that have [advertised](https://en.wikipedia.org/wiki/Bluetooth_advertising) in the last few moments